pyladies/project-communications/announcements/global_council_election_2020/announcement_general_election.md

 ## PyLadies first Global Council Election is now open! (blog post suggestion)

-The Python open source community is renowned for being innovative yet friendly and open.
+The PyLadies community is renowned for being innovative yet friendly and open.
 We are a part of a large ecosystem of passionate engineers, data scientists, analysts, coordinators and students.
 If you’re interested in contributing, why not join our first Global PyLadies council.

 As a council member, you will have a unique opportunity to advance the PyLadies mission, increase engagement and collaboration within our community and the wider Python community.